Table of Contents

 Content marketing will help you build visibility and authority among existing and future clients.
 When it comes to visibility, a successful content strategy can help you become a popular choice for potential clients googling legal assistance.
 With organically and unintrusively placed keywords across your homepage, blog posts, and other website content, you can attract organic traffic by having a website that’s optimized for better search engine performance, meaning that you won’t have to pay for ads in order to get people to see your website.

 As for building authority, your firm’s image will be strengthened through content that offers frequently updated and trustworthy advice which demonstrates your expertise in your particular field of law.
 Finally, quality content is also easily shareable and can help you gain a wider audience on social networks through readers sharing with others what they have learned from your content.
+Quality content can also come in audio form, so you can potentially search for legal podcasts to get featured on.

 Before starting to throw money at social media and paying for sponsored posts do your research and get to know your audience and what type of approach is best to take.
 What is your target demographic’s average age, gender, time spent online, and preferred social network?
 What is your competition doing on social media?
 What appears to be working best for them?